The 2019 Budget was adopted by the City Council in August, 2018

 - Members of the Governing Body review and revise the budget during Goal Area Committee meetings during the months of June and July.

-- The City Council Committee of the Whole reconvenes to review the 2019 Budget and any proposed changes on Monday, July 16.
+- The City Council Committee of the Whole reviewed the 2019 Budget and proposed changes on Monday, July 16.

-- A second public hearing scheduled during the Monday, Aug.
+- A second public hearing was held during the Monday, Aug.
 6, City Council meeting.

-- Final adoption scheduled for the Aug.
+- Final adoption occured for the Aug.
 13. City Council meeting.

-The proposed 2019 budget includes allocations for 2019 operating, maintenance and capital expenditures, revenue projections for 2019, and updates to the 2019-2023 Capital Improvements Program and Maintenance Program.
+The 2019 Budget includes allocations for 2019 operating, maintenance and capital expenditures, revenue projections for 2019, and updates to the 2019-2023 Capital Improvements Program and Maintenance Program.